 - At this point, you need to be quick!
 Take the ice cream out of the freezer and out of the foil.
 Place on top of the whipped cream.
 Then, place the last layer of cake with the bottom of the cake facing up.

-- Slather the whipped cream on top of the cake and spread it down the sides of the cake.
-Use a straight spatula and a cake scrapper to get it smooth.
+- Slather the whipped cream frosting on top of the cake and spread it down the sides of the cake.
+Use a straight spatula and a cake scraper to get it smooth.
 If a little ice cream bleeds into the whipped cream, that is okay.

 - As soon as the cake is frosted, place in the freezer.